 Land registration has been present in the UK for hundreds of years, however, in many cases the pace of development has outstretched the update of record keeping.
 We have an expert team of mapping specialists who take title deeds of all ages and update them onto current background mapping.
 This process is often complex requiring interpretation of historic mapping features and styles.
 The updated plans allow for registration of Land Parcels with the Land Registry, securing the title of our client’s land and potential to generate income.
 We also source land ownership mapping to allow stakeholder engagement at the early stages of projects.

-As part of pipeline maintenance, we provide landowner notification letters, line walking, detailed surveys and remediation design services for gas and other pipeline infrastructure.
+As part of pipeline maintenance, we provide landowner notification letters, line walking, detailed surveys and remediation design services for pipeline infrastructure.
 We have developed our own in-house data logging systems, which when deployed on smart phones augmented with hi accuracy GNSS positioning, provide a comprehensive and efficient system for overland pipeline surveying.
-We utilise the latest Radiodetection RD8100 precision services locators and our SCO and SHEA Gas Certified Competent Person surveyors can operate on a wide variety of pipelines.
+We utilise the latest Radiodetection RD8100 precision services locators and our SCO and SHEA Certified Competent Person surveyors can operate on a wide variety of pipelines.
 Combined with our GIS mapping specialists, the results of these surveys are provided in very user-friendly formats which allow the efficient visibility and management of wide area infrastructure.
 We provide a full project lifecycle service from maintenance surveys, development and implementation of detailed remediation strategies to monitoring of completed remediation works.
 We act as Principal Designers and Client Project Managers for complex remediation schemes.